Catchy & Catching term:

 3. Air: Oxygen is only making us alive similarly it gives breath to the fire also.
 In open areas like stadiums and forests “Air” will play a major role in considerable damage.

 Before proceeding with the classes of “Fire” and it’s fighting methods forestalling of nasty accidents are very important.

 Think about it:

-In this electronic world, we are effortlessly trimming, Combing, Ironing, washing, cooking, bathing and especially charging and so on...
-No wonder if we brush with an electronic gadget in future.
+In this electronic world, we are effortlessly trimming, Combing, Ironing, washing, cooking, bathing and especially charging, and so on...
+No wonder if we brush with an electronic gadget in the future.

-The question is how safely are we using it?
-Using of non-insulated wires can be resulting in electrocution as well as heavy spark.
+The question is how safe are we using it?
+Using non-insulated wires can be resulting in electrocution as well as heavy spark.
 Electrical circuits are designed to bear certain voltage so don’t over engage a junction box.

 Make a habit of leaving a few sockets freely.